 A: Yes.
-I personally know almost every serious road cyclists or triathletes in Istanbul (in fact, there aren’t many).
+I personally know almost every serious road cyclists or triathletes in Istanbul.

 A: Partly yes.
 Some popular bicycle parts are available here, especially Shimano parts.
-But for instance Campagnolo parts are nearly impossible to find.
+But for instance, Campagnolo parts are nearly impossible to find.
 And yes, there are some good mechanics in Istanbul.
-You can also find popular bicycle brands such as Giant, Trek, Cannondale, Specialized etc. in Istanbul.
-Finding high quality bike wear can be problematic.
-And prices of the bikes, components and clothes are above European standards.
+You can also find popular bicycle brands such as Giant, Trek, Cannondale, Specialized, etc. in Istanbul.
+Finding high-quality bike wear can be problematic.
+And the prices of the bikes, components, and clothes are above European standards.

 A: Partly, yes.
-Istanbul is a hilly city, but don’t expect to find a L’Alpe d’Huez here.
+Istanbul is a hilly city, but don’t expect to find an L’Alpe d’Huez here.
 Highest elevations are around 200-220 meters.
-But many.
+But there are many.